 The first step a consumer goes through at the beginning of a purchase is information search.
 The process begins with internal search, meaning scanning the internal memory with the purpose of extracting information that may help solve the problem of the consumer.
 It is customary to distinguish between knowledge regarding ‘what’ and knowledge regarding ‘how’.
 Knowledge is represented in memory through familiarity, emotions, feelings and skills.
 Then external search is implemented.
 During all the time the consumer is searching for information, there is the influence of different types of risk perception.

 There are ways to create information; creative memory and schemes are two of them.
 In creative memory the main assumption is that our memory not only absorbs information but generates it, which happens through inferences, logical or pragmatic.
 Logical inference is necessarily derived from the content of the message or included in the basic message as an explicit propositions.
 On the other hand, pragmatic inference is all inference that is not logical.
-These are subjective association relations like emotional biases and prejudices; they may be true but they are not necessarily derived from the contents of the message.
+These are subjective association relations such as emotional biases and prejudices; they may be true but they are not necessarily derived from the contents of the message.
 Another way to create information are schemes.
 The existence of schemes in memory allows to filter and process information efficiently.
 Sometimes the schemes are not suitable for a product and then the mind will associate it with features that do not belong to the product.
 External search comes into play in addition to internal search and is an effort aimed at collecting environmental information for the purpose of a pending buying decision.
 The search is characterised by the search quantity (number of sources of information), the direction of the search (search content – stores, brands) and search order (from brand to store or from store to brand).

 Another element influencing information search is risk perception.
 Buying risk as perceived by consumers is not necessarily real risk.
 There are seven different types of risk: economic, safety, time, social, psychological, loss of opportunities and system risks.
 Economic risk refers to the possibility that the product price will be higher than its actual value.
 Safety risk refers to the possibility that the product will cause physical damage.
 Time risk refers to the possibility that the product will take up valuable time.
 Social risk refers to the possibility that the product will cause embarrassment.
 Psychological risk refers to the possibility that the results of the decision will harm the consumer’s self-image.
 Loss of opportunities refers to the possibility that the purchase of one product will lead to missing the chance to buy another product.
 And system risk refers to the possibility that one purchase decision will complicate further purchases for the consumer (Murray, 1991).